osrf/gazebo_tutorials/custom_messages/tutorial-8.0.md

 ~~~

 This is a super important part of the main method.
 This initializes the
 gazebo transport system.
-For plugins, Gazebo already takes care of this, but
+For plugins, Gazebo-classic already takes care of this, but
 for our own executable we have to do it ourself.
 Also notice we're not using
 the gazebo namespace so we must be explicit.